aquasecurity/aqua-helm/README.md

 # Aqua Security Helm Charts

-Helm charts for installing and maintaining Aqua Security CSP server and agent components, and enforcers.
+Helm charts for installation and maintenance of Aqua Container Security Platform components

 ## Charts Details

-This repository includes two charts that can be installed separately:
+This repository includes two charts that may be installed separately:

-* [**Server**](aquasec-server/) - installs the web, gateway and optionally database and a scanner CLI components
+* [**Server**](aquasec-server/) - installs the console and gateway containers and provides options for database and scanner CLI deployments
-* [**Enforcer**](aquasec-enforcer/) - installs the enforcer daemonset by the specific token.
+* [**Enforcer**](aquasec-enforcer/) - installs the enforcer daemonset

 ## Install the Chart